Analysis | When health officials say what they really think about the coronavirus and Trump

 And it hasn’t just been when Anthony S. Fauci wiped his brow or Deborah Birx was pictured apparently trying to reconcile Trump’s decision to float the idea of injecting disinfectants.

 Fauci has occasionally acknowledged frustration with how Trump has handled things.
-Perhaps the most remarkable example was a May Science magazine interview in which he acknowledged Trump’s misinformation and that Fauci’s advice about not holding in-person briefings had been disregarded, but he expressed exasperation about how to respond to it.
+Perhaps the most remarkable example was a Science magazine interview in May in which he acknowledged Trump’s misinformation and that Fauci’s advice about not holding in-person briefings had been disregarded, but he expressed exasperation about how to respond to it.

 “I know, but what do you want me to do?”
 Fauci said.
 “I mean, seriously … let’s get real: What do you want me to do?”